JackSuuu/jacksuuu-portfolio/README.md

 - 🌱 I’m currently learning machine learning, front-end, back-end development and UI/UX design
 - 🤔 I’m looking for help with people who want to connected and inspired by the bright future of AI and advance technology
 - 📫 How to reach me: 18922443765jack@gmail.com / s2510156@ed.ac.uk
-- ⚡ Fun fact: I love philosophy and psychology
+- ⚡ Fun fact: I love philosophy and psychology, and I also write articles on Medium and 少数派
+- 📷 Subscribe my instagram(jacksuuuuu) or 小红书